EventStore/documentation/docs/cloud/faq/providers.md

 We have no plans to expose clusters via a public IP address

-### Kubernetes : Is there guidance in using Kubernetes with EvensStore cloud ?
+### Kubernetes: Is there guidance in using Kubernetes with EventStoreDB Cloud?

 Guidance on  linking resources hosted in  Kubernetes on  Azure (AKS) and Google Cloud (GKE) will be published soon.